National Register of Historic Places listings in Otoe County, Nebraska

 This is a list of the National Register of Historic Places listings in Otoe County, Nebraska.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Otoe County, Nebraska, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 27 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 27 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
 Another two properties that were once listed have been removed.